-- Connect to the Windows WorkSpace from which you are creating a custom image.
-1. - 2.
-Navigate to C:\AWSEUC\SessionScripts, and open the config. json configuration file. - For information about session script parameters, see Session Scripts Configuration File. - After you finish making your changes, save and close the config. json file. - Complete the steps to create an image from the WorkSpace.
-For more information, see Create 4. a custom image and bundle for WorkSpaces Pools.
+- 1. Connect to the Windows WorkSpaces from which you are creating a custom image. - 2.
+Create the directory /AWSEUC/SessionScripts if it does not already exist. - 3.
+Create a configuration file /AWSEUC/SessionScripts/config.json if it does not already exist, using the Session Script Configuration template. - 4.
+Navigate to C:\AWSEUC\SessionScripts, and open the config.json configuration file.

+For information about session script parameters, see Session Scripts Configuration File.

+- 5. After you finish making your changes, save and close the config.json file. - 6.
+Complete the steps to create an image from the WorkSpace.
+For more information, see Create a custom image and bundle for WorkSpaces Pools.